John C. Shabaz

-John C. Shabaz (June 25, 1931 – August 31, 2012) was an American lawyer, politician, and judge.
+John Cyrus Shabaz (June 25, 1931 – August 31, 2012) was an American lawyer, politician, and judge.
 He served 30 years as a United States district judge for the Western District of Wisconsin, and was Chief Judge between 1996 and 2001.
 Earlier in his career, he represented Waukesha County in the Wisconsin State Assembly for 16 years as a Republican, serving as minority leader from 1973 to 1981.

 Education and early career

 Shabaz was born in Milwaukee, Wisconsin.
 He attended the University of Wisconsin–Madison as an undergraduate.
 He received a Bachelor of Laws from Marquette University Law School in 1957.
 He served in the United States Army from 1954 to 1956.
 He was in private practice in West Allis, Wisconsin from 1957 to 1981.

 Legislative career

 From 1964 to 1981, Shabaz served as a Republican state representative in the Wisconsin State Assembly, from the 83rd Assembly District, representing the Waukesha and New Berlin areas.
 He was the minority leader from 1973 to 1979 and served as Assistant Majority Leader in 1969.